 If you’re a parent who hasn’t experienced the joys of co-sleeping, you’re in for a real treat (insert sarcasm here).
-One of our two managed to hijack our bedroom for around four years and the side effects were not pleasant.
+One of our two kids managed to hijack our bedroom for around four years and the side effects were not pleasant.

-Now, to be fair, and in all honesty, my poor excuse for a dysfunctional sleeping gene is not entirely my children’s fault, but it certainly didn’t support a comfy night’s rest nonetheless.
-Couple two and a half years of polyphasic sleep (splitting the total hours you sleep in 24 hours into a number of shorter sleep cycles) in amongst night shift, no air conditioning, sun beaming through your bedroom window and a child’s foot pressing into your kidney on the odd occasion you managed to get a “normal” night time sleep … you may as well put a stick of TNT in your ear and hope for the best.
+Now, to be fair, and in all honesty, my poor excuse for a dysfunctional sleeping gene is not entirely my children’s fault, but it certainly didn’t support a comfy night’s rest.
+Couple two and a half years of polyphasic sleep (splitting the total hours you sleep in 24 hours into a number of shorter sleep cycles) in amongst night shift, no air conditioning, sun streaming through your bedroom window and a child’s foot pressing into your kidney on the odd occasion you managed to get a “normal” night time sleep … you may as well put a stick of TNT in your ear and hope for the best.

 Our story kind of went like this …

 From here we spent the next two years divided like the crack between the arctic shelf, glancing over the little person who slept horizontally across what now felt like a single bed.
-At one point we just had enough and I set up camp on the floor in the form of a camping stretcher, eventually negotiating my son’s temporary relocation to his new residence – the camo-coloured canvas contraption that sat six inches off the ground on my side of the bed.
-Our intentions here were temporary with the plan to transition him from the bed, to the stretcher to his room.
-Twelve months later I was still stubbing toes on that thing each morning.
+At one point we just had enough and I set up camp on the floor in the form of a literal camping stretcher, eventually negotiating my son’s temporary relocation to his new residence – the camo-coloured canvas contraption that sat six inches off the ground on my side of the bed.
+Our intentions here were again temporary with the plan to transition him from the bed, to the stretcher to his room.
+Twelve months later I was still stubbing my toes on that thing every morning.

 If he’s out of our bed we should have an OK sleep